Scaffolding Accident Compensation Claims

 What Is The Time Limit For Scaffolding Accident Claims?

-As part of the scaffolding accident claims process, it is important that you take action within the limitation period.
+As part of a scaffolding accident compensation claim, it is important that you claim for a scaffolding injury within the limitation period.
 Typically, under the Limitation Act 1980, you have three years from the date of the accident to start a personal injury claim.

 Under certain circumstances, there may be exceptions made to the time limit.
 For example:

-• If a minor under the age of 18 sustains a personal injury, the time limit is suspended until their 18th birthday.
+- If a minor under the age of 18 sustains a personal injury, the three-year time limit does not begin until their eighteenth birthday.
 They will then have three years from this date to start their claim, provided one hasn’t already been made for them.

-• If a claimant lacks the mental capacity to start their own claim, the limitation period is indefinitely suspended.
+- If a claimant lacks the mental capacity to start their claim, the limitation period is indefinitely suspended.
 If they recover the capacity to claim, they will have three years to do so from the recovery date.

 Scaffolding Accident Compensation Calculator